What Does a Graphic Designer Do? And How Do I Become One?

 3. Hone your graphic design skills.

-• Watching for trends through graphic design news hubs, like WIRED, PrintMag, and Graphic Design USA.
+• Watching for trends through graphic design news hubs, like WIRED, PRINT, and Graphic Design USA.
 Through sites like these, you can discover such happenings as the use of graphic design in NFTs, cryptocurrency, and sustainability movements, as well as the rise of motion graphics and AI-powered designs.
 How might these trends correspond to skills you need to develop?

 4. Explore career paths in graphic design.

-*Glassdoor scores companies based on how their employees rate culture and values, diversity and inclusion, work life balance, compensation and benefits, and other factors.
+*Glassdoor scores companies based on how their employees rate culture and values, diversity and inclusion, work-life balance, compensation and benefits, and other factors.

 Read more: Graphic Artist vs. Graphic Designer: Understanding the Difference

-Get started with Coursera
+Get started as a graphic designer with Coursera

 Frequently asked questions (FAQ)